 The billing cycle begins on your billing date approximately at 10AM ET and ends at 9:59AM ET on the same date of the following month.
 So if your billing date is on the 15th of each month, it will begin at 10AM ET on Sept.15 and end at 9:59AM ET on Oct.
 15.

-Note: If you use a Visa or MasterCard debit card, checking account or savings account to pay for your AOL service, charges can take up to 14 days to process, depending on your bank.
+Note: If you use a Visa, MasterCard or Discover debit card, checking account or savings account to pay for your AOL service, charges can take up to 14 days to process, depending on your bank.

 What does free and credited minutes means?

 Are you on the hourly AOL plan?
 If so, free minutes are the monthly free time you get with the membership fee.
 You have to use these minutes within the billing period or else you lose them.
 They will not carry over to the next billing period.

 Credited minutes, however, can be given to you by a AOL Customer Support Team Representative.
 These minutes will carry over to subsequent billing periods, even if you don’t use them before the end of the period during which they were issued.

 Sign in to My Account to check your available credits.